gpolic/expenses_php_tailwind/README.md

 3. Create a `config.php` file in the root directory with the indicated structure

+4. Setup your server with all application files.
+Open your web site URL and login with admin/admin

-4. Create your user directly on the database with SQL command "INSERT into users values (1,'username','password_hash')".
+5. Create your user directly on the database with SQL command "INSERT into users values (1,'username','password_hash')".
 The password hash can be found with   "$hashedPassword = password_hash('your_password', PASSWORD_DEFAULT);"